A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Upgrade Koko Analytics to version 2.1.3 or later immediately
+• Update Koko Analytics to version 2.1.3 or later on every WordPress site running the plugin.

-• Review WordPress user accounts for unauthorized administrator accounts
+• Review the wp_users and wp_usermeta tables for unauthorized administrator accounts and remove them.

 Patch Information